WinstonSmith-1984/pc_guardian/README.md

 🛠️ Prerequisites (Linux)

-: To run this program, ensure you have the required libraries: pip install streamlit pyshark plotly pandas requests Since this uses pyshark, you must have TShark installed:  sudo apt update && sudo apt install tshark -y
+: To run this program, ensure you have the required libraries: pip install streamlit pyshark plotly pandas requests Since this uses pyshark, you must have TShark installed:

 sudo apt update && sudo apt install tshark -y

+to run from the cmd terminal:
 sudo ~/enp1s0_env/bin/streamlit run network_guardian.py

 *(defaults to Wired Eth0: enp1s0 ) but once in the app, a drop down menu exists to use whatever interface is available.